 The Pocket Guide to Cheese ( Putnam Perigee)The Pocket Guide to Wine (Thir Edition, Putnam Perigee)

-Dinner With JuliaComments?
-Questions? email b.e. at: firstname.lastname@example.org
+Dinner With Julia--A ReminiscenceComments?
+Questions? email b.e. at: email@example.com

 As it happened, my good friend George, a financial consultant with Fidelity, was then based in Boston.
-He was from my home town and we had dated a few times in New York, so I had already called him about having dinner in Boston and we made a date for Friday night.
+I had already called him about having dinner in Boston and we made a date for Friday night.
 I called him back after Julia's invitation.
 He was thrilled at the prospect, if a little daunted.
 I told George we were bringing the wine.
 Julia had told me we were having duck--a happy prospect, since it meant we could bring my favorite wine, red Burgundy.

 George gave me the name of the wine shop he used, and I called to see which Burgundies and vintages they had in stock.
 The great vintage of 1985 had long been sold out, alas, but they had an excellent premier cru, Vosne-Romanée Les Suchots 1988.
 As George recalls, he walked out with two of the $50 bottles (currently nearer $700, George, could it be found!).
 About 7:30 we pulled up in front of the large and comfortable two-story house on Irving Street and walked around to a back entrance, as Julia had instructed.
 She greeted us warmly and ushered us right into her warm, wonderful kitchen.
 She introduced a friend and neighbor, the tall and ruggedly attractive John DeJennet, and we stood around the kitchen table nibbling on Scottish smoked salmon and golden caviar with cocktails.
 John drank scotch; Julia sipped what John called "an upside-down Martini"--dry vermouth on the rocks with a little gin floating on top, so I had one, too.* Another couple soon arrived with their oversized but well-behaved dog, Abigail Adams, a golden russet retriever mix who lay politely at the door to the kitchen--and stayed put all evening.